Matrilineality: Early human kinship

-In recent years, evolutionary biologists, geneticists and palaeoanthropologists have been reassessing the issues, many citing genetic and other evidence that early human kinship may have been matrilineal after all.
-One crucial piece of indirect evidence has been genetic data suggesting that over thousands of years, women among sub-Saharan African hunter-gatherers have chosen to reside postmaritally not with their husbands' family but with their own mother and other natal kin.
-Another line of argument is that when sisters and their mothers help each other with childcare, the descent line tends to be matrilineal rather than patrilineal.
-Biological anthropologists are now widely agreed that cooperative childcare was a development crucial in making possible the evolution of the unusually large human brain and characteristically human psychology.
-Although others refute the claims of supporters of the universality of matrilocality or patrilocality, pointing out that hunter-gatherer societies have a flexible philopatry or practice multilocality, which in turn leads to a more egalitarian society, since both men and women have the right to choose with whom to live.
-According to some data pastoralists and farmers strongly gravitate towards patrilocality, so patrilocality is a common phenomenon among non-Pygmies.
-But among some hunter-gatherers, patrilocality is less common than among farmers.
-So for example, among the pygmies of aka, which includes biaka and benzene, a young couple usually settles in her husband's camp after the birth of their first child.
+In recent years, evolutionary biologists, geneticists and palaeoanthropologists have found indirect genetic and other evidence of early matriliny.
+Some genetic data suggest that over millennia, female sub-Saharan African hunter-gatherers have lived with their maternal kin after marriage.
+Also, when sisters and their mothers help each other with childcare, the descent line tends to be matrilineal.
+Biological anthropologists now largely agree that cooperative childcare helped the large human brain and human psychology to evolve.
+Most primate species have males dispersing from their birth group and are thus materilinear, though chimpanzees and humans appear to be largely paterilinear.

+Matriliny is often tied to matrilocality, which shows significant nuance.
+Pastoralists and farmers often gravitate toward patrilocality.
+However, studies show that hunter-gatherer societies have a flexible philopatry or practice multilocality; matrilocality and patrilocality are not the only possibilities.
+Flexibility leads to a more egalitarian society, as both men and women can choose with whom to live.
+So, for example, among the pygmy Aka Peoples a young couple usually settles in the husband's camp after the birth of their first child.
 However, the husband can stay in the wife's community, where one of his brothers or sisters can join him.
-This can happen in societies where the bride's service is practiced.
-Or in any other societies.
-According to the data above, some scientists also say that kinship and residence in hunter-gatherer societies are complex and multifaceted.
-For example, when re-checking past data (which were not very reliable), the researchers note that about 40% of the groups were bilocal, 22.9% were matrilocal and 25% were patrilocal.
-A number of scientists also advocate multilocality, refuting the concepts of exceptional matrilocality (matrilineality) or patrilocality (patrilineality).
+Kinship and residence in hunter-gatherer societies may thus be complex and multifaceted.
+Supporting this, a re-check of past data on hunter gatherers showed that about 40% of groups were bilocal, 22.9% matrilocal, and 25% patrilocal.